CasEsselink/portfolio/learningOutcomes.md

       run: mvn clean install
     - name: Test with Maven
       run: mvn -B test

+### 4. Code analyses

+I decided on using sonarcloud for my code analyses.
+This was one of the recommened sites on canvas.
+I choose this one instead of sonarqub, because sonarcloud gave me the option to import my git repositories for free.

 ## Agile method
 *You choose and implement the most suitable agile software development method for your software project.*